chienfm/chienfm.github.io/_posts/2017-10-22-Compile-Dakota-for-Ubuntu-16.04.md

 ---
-title: "Compile Dakota for Ubuntu 16.04"
+title: "Dakota Installation on Ubuntu 16.04"
 excerpt: "This post shows how to compile Dakota in Ubuntu 16.04"
 header:
   overlay_color: "#333"